josephluck/internote/README.md

 - Create a SSL certificate in AWS Certificate Manager.
 The certificate has to be in the _es-east-1_ AWS region for it to work with CloudFront.
 - Link up the SSL certificate with the domain name in [API Gateway](https://eu-west-1.console.aws.amazon.com/apigateway/home?region=eu-west-1#/custom-domain-names)
 - Grab the SSL certificate ARN from AWS Certificate Manager and enter it in to the `cloudFront` configuration in `ui/serverless.yml`
+- Once deployed, link up the CloudFront distribution with the custom domain name in Route53 by ensuring there's an A record who's "Alias Target" points to the CloudFront "Domain Name"

 ## Logs